dvontrec/JS-Algorithms/doublylinkedlist/README.md

 - Set the next and prev properties on the correct nodes to link everything together
 - Increment the length
 - Return true

+## Remove

+- Accepts an index to be removed
+- If the index is less than zero or greater than or equal to the length return undefined
+- If the index is zero shift
+- If index is length -1, pop
+- Use the get method to retrieve the item to be removed
+- Update the next and prev properties to remove the found nodes from the list
+- Set the next and prev to null on found node
+- Decrement the length
+- Return the removed node